jiscdev/analytics-udd/README.md

   <tr><td><a href="./udd/staff_on_mod_instance.md">staff_on_mod_instance</a></td><td>staffmoduleinstance</td></tr>
   <tr><td><a href="./udd/student.md">student</a></td><td>student</td></tr>
   <tr><td><a href="./udd/student_course_membership.md">student_course_membership</a></td><td>studentcoursemembership</td></tr>
+  <tr><td><a href="./udd/student_event.md">student_event</a></td><td>studentevent</td></tr>
   <tr><td><a href="./udd/student_id_map.md">student_id_map</a></td><td>studentidmap</td></tr>
   <tr><td><a href="./udd/student_on_assessment_instance.md">student_on_assessment_instance</a></td><td>studentassessmentinstance</td></tr>
   <tr><td><a href="./udd/student_on_a_module_instance.md">student_on_a_module_instance</a></td><td>studentmoduleinstance</td></tr>
   <tr><td><a href="./udd/student_on_course_instance.md">student_on_course_instance</a></td><td>studentcourseinstance</td></tr>
 </table>

 There are also files of code lists extracted from the MD files for machine processing.
 ### [UDD code lists in Welsh](udd/udd_codelists_cy.json)
 ### [UDD code lists in English](udd/udd_codelists_en.json)

 ## Mandatory and optional properties
 The properties of the UDD are required in compliant datasets to different degrees, dependent on the products and services that use the outputs.
-There will be a Field Guide spreadsheet for each product or service to indicate how important each property is for operation or use of the product.
-A [Field Guide template](media/UDD_FieldGuide_template.xls) is included in this version of the UDD, so that vendors and service providers can supply their own Field Guide for institutions to refer to as an aid to data preparation.
+There is a Field Guide spreadsheet that, for each product or service, indicates how important each property is for operation or use of the product.
+A [Field Guide](media/UDD_FieldGuide.xls) is included in this version of the UDD, so that vendors and service providers can supply their own entries for institutions to refer to as an aid to data preparation.
 The Field Guide enables the vendor or service provider to indicate data items that are MANDATORY, IMPORTANT, PREFERRED or NOT USED.

 ## Code lists
 Some UDD properties consist of code lists.
 Some have values derived from HESA tables (for HE) or ILR tables (for FE).
 In general these code lists are mapped to generic UDD code lists, so that they are standardised across data from multiple institutions.
-To extract code lists from the UDD MD files, you may wish to use the Python utility provided [here](utilities/Extract Code Lists from MD.py).
+To extract code lists from the UDD MD files, you may wish to use the Python utility provided [here](utilities/Extract%20Code%20Lists%20from%20MD.py).

 Some code lists will be specific to one or a limited group of institutions.
 These lists are not included in the UDD and can be generated by the vendor.
 They can be loaded to the Learning Data Hub via a standard JSON format or can be handled via extensions (see below).
 An example of the JSON format is: